 A food processor is the best tool for chopping, slicing and mincing, because its wide base provides space for the blades to slice through more at once, so you can freely chop ingredients quickly and evenly.
 Most full-size food processors nowadays come with blades for slicing and grating, which a blender can’t do.

-Methodology: How We Tested and Chose the Best Food Processors and Choppers
+Methodology: How We Tested and Choose the Best Food Processors and Choppers

 As we set out to find the best food processor, we turned to Norene Gilletz, author of The New Food Processor Bible, for advice.
 Gilletz has been cooking with and writing about food processors for almost 40 years – about as long as they’ve been on the market.
 She recommended starting with an 11 or 12-cup food processor to ensure that you have enough capacity for the food you’re making.